 Fuel Card or Credit Card?

-Weighing up your options?
-If you’re wondering whether you really need a fuel card, or whether a business credit card would do the job just as well, check out these important points.
+It's a great question!
+Both come with their own pros and cons.
+Do you really need a fuel card, or would a business credit card do the job just as well?
+Here are some important points.

 - With a business credit card, you can provide each of your employees with access to credit, as needed.

-- Primary accountholders can track spending for each cardholder, setting limits on or prohibiting certain types of spending.
+- You can track the spending of each cardholder, setting limits on or prohibiting certain types of spending.
 Individual credit limits can also be applied.

 - A business credit card can be used in person and online, within Australia and overseas, anywhere Visa, Mastercard or American Express is accepted.

 - Employees only need to carry one card, which can be used to cover all business expenses.

 - Annual fees and other business credit card costs may be tax deductible.